Blog 8.4.2026

 Intelligent Industry

-Therefore, an ERP transformation involves more than just implementing a new software; it’s about reshaping operating models, processes, ways-of-working, and even culture.
-True change – and moreover the benefits – are only fully realised when people change the way they act.
+An ERP transformation always also involves reshaping operating models, processes, ways of working, mindsets, and often even organisational culture.
+The real change — and its benefits — only materialise when people change how they operate in their daily work.

 1. Strategic Alignment and Common Ground: The first step towards a successful transformation lies in strategic alignment.
 Business and program leadership must converge to establish a common ground, an environment of unity and shared objectives.
 This forms the basis for target-based leadership and impactful communication, setting the tone for the journey ahead.